 Seek professional help from either the police or an experienced attorney immediately.
 Only then can you break the cycle and protect yourself.

 Contact Our Firm

 If you have questions regarding family violence, contact The Jimenez Law Firm, P.C., by calling or by completing the contact form on this website.
-We offer free initial consultations in English and Spanish and accept most major credit cards for the payment of services.
+We offer consultations in English and Spanish and accept most major credit cards for the payment of services.